Table of Contents

 Our winter hotspot tours include Snowy Owl tours from Saskatoon plus northern Forest Owl tours where you may photograph any Great Gray Owls or Northern Hawk Owls that we encounter.
 We are also planning a Ptarmigan Tour in 2024.

-Our April 7 - 8 Prince Albert National Park tour will look for many resident owls, woodpeckers and grouse that are found all year in this special birding hotspot.
+Our April 6 – 7 Prince Albert National Park tour will look for many resident owls, woodpeckers and grouse that are found all year in this special birding hotspot.
+We receive rave reviews about our Dancing Grouse Photography and Viewing Tours out of Saskatoon that run from April 19 – 30.

-Our early spring birding hotspot tour will visit Quill Lakes on May 18.
+Our early spring birding hotspot tour will visit Quill Lakes on May 16.
 It will be followed by a Victoria Day long weekend tour to visit hotspots for both grassland birds and shorebirds.
-This May 20 - 22 tour will view rare prairie birds at Grasslands National Park as well as observing migrating shorebirds at Reed Lake and Chaplin Important Bird Areas.
+This May 18 – 20 tour will view rare prairie birds at Grasslands National Park as well as observing migrating shorebirds including Piping Plovers, Red Knots and Black-necked Stilts at Reed Lake and Chaplin Important Bird Areas.

-The June 2023 Saskatchewan Birding Hotspots Tour series will start by visiting Saskatchewan easternmost forests in Duck Mountain Park on June 20 - 23 where numerous species of eastern warblers, vireos, flycatchers breed as well as raptors, owls and lake birds.
+The June 2024 Saskatchewan Birding Hotspots Tour Series is a sequence of consecutive birding tours designed to show you the largest variety of Saskatchewan birds in a short span of time.
+It will start by visiting Saskatchewan easternmost forests in Duck Mountain Park on June 4 – 6 where numerous species of eastern warblers, vireos, flycatchers breed as well as raptors, owls and lake birds.
 We will also make stops at the Quill Lakes Important Bird Area to search for water birds.

-The next tour in the Saskatchewan Birding Hotspots series is our Cypress Hills - Grasslands Park Tour.
-It will visit the Great Sand Hills, the sub-alpine lodgepole pine forests of Cypress Hills plus the surrounding sagebrush flats and Grasslands National Park on June 10 - 17, 2023.
-Many of Saskatchewan's endemic prairie bird species breed here.
-In Cypress Hills, we should find such western species as Violet-green Swallow, Red-naped Sapsucker, Pacific Wren, Common Poorwill, Dusky Flycatcher and MacGillivray's Warbler.
-Canada's only Cordilleran Flycatcher was recently found nesting here.
+The next tour in the Saskatchewan Birding Hotspots Series is our Cypress Hills – Grasslands Park Tour.
+It will visit the Great Sand Hills, the sub-alpine lodgepole pine forests of Cypress Hills plus the surrounding sagebrush flats and Grasslands National Park on June 9 – 16, 2024.
+Many of Saskatchewan’s endemic prairie bird species breed here.
+In Cypress Hills, we should find such western species as Violet-green Swallow, Red-naped Sapsucker, Pacific Wren, Common Poorwill, Dusky Flycatcher and MacGillivray’s Warbler.
+Canada’s only Cordilleran Flycatcher subspecies is regularly found nesting here.

 During the birding hotspot tour to Grasslands National Park and other sagebrush flats, we should find Ferruginous Hawks, Golden Eagle, Long-billed Curlew, Lark Bunting and listen for the beautiful melodies of Western Meadowlarks, Baird's Sparrow, Brewer's Sparrow and Lark Buntings.

-The next birding hotspot tour from June 17 - 20 will visit extreme southeastern Saskatchewan in search of Orchard Orioles, Yellow-throated Vireos, Eastern Wood Pewees, Chimney Swifts and other unique birds of that region.
+The next birding hotspot tour from June 16 – 19 will visit extreme southeastern Saskatchewan in search of Orchard Orioles, Yellow-throated Vireos, Eastern Wood Pewees, Eastern Bluebirds, Chimney Swifts and other unique birds of that region.

-On the Canada Day long weekend we will visit 2 secluded birding hotspots near Carrot River where we will search for Eastern Whip-poor-wills, Chimney Swifts plus numerous warblers, flycatchers, woodpeckers and other forest birds.
+On the Canada Day long weekend we will visit 2 secluded birding hotspots near Carrot River on June 29 – July 1 where we will search for Eastern Whip-poor-wills, Chimney Swifts, Golden-winged Warblers plus numerous other warblers, flycatchers, woodpeckers and other forest birds.
+On July 5 – 7, we plan a second visit to observe the special birds of the Souris River valley of southeastern Saskatchewan.

-On the August long weekend, we will visit the Great Sandhills and Saskatchewan Landing Park during a 3-day group tour.
+On August 5- 7 we will visit the Great Sandhills and Saskatchewan Landing Park during a 3-day group tour.

 Saskatchewan Birding Hotspots Tour Options